DSBOX Kernel & DeviceTree Development

-On this blog post we will explain how to develop custom kernel and “.dtb” file for forecr DSBox models.
+In this blog post we will explain how to develop custom kernel and “.dtb” file for Forecr DSBOX models.

 First of all, you must have some development packages installed on your host PC(git, build-essential, ncurses-dev, xz-utils, bzip2, libssl-dev, bc, flex, libelf-dev, bison).

-Other things you must have are toolchains for L4T and L4T sources.
-To get those visit https://developer.nvidia.com/embedded/linux-tegra address then download toolchains and source files depending on your DSBox model.
+Other things you must have are the toolchains for L4T and L4T sources.
+To get those, visit https://developer.nvidia.com/embedded/linux-tegra address then download toolchains and source files depending on your DSBOX model.

 Go to your BSP development location and extract them.

 After extracting them go inside "public_sources>Linux_for_Tegra>source>public" folder and copy kernel_src.tbz2 file to your working directory.